-The Biggest International Money Transfer Mistakes (And How to Avoid Them)
+10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistakes That Cost Real Money, Made by People Who Didn’t Know Better

-Every year, immigrants in the United States collectively pay billions of dollars in unnecessary international transfer costs.
-Not because they are careless with money — most immigrants are extremely careful with money.
+Every year, we collectively pay billions of dollars in unnecessary international transfer costs.
+Not because we are careless with money — most of us are extremely careful with money.
 But because the international transfer system is designed in ways that make the true cost difficult to see, and because no one explained the rules clearly.

-Each mistake in this guide is one that real immigrants make regularly.
-Each has a direct financial cost that you can calculate.
+Each mistake here is one that many of us make regularly.
+Each has a direct financial cost you can calculate.
 And each is entirely preventable.

 Mistake 1: Using a Bank Wire Transfer for Regular Remittances

-This is the single most common and most expensive international money transfer mistake immigrants make.
+This is the single most common and most expensive international money transfer mistake we make.

 Bank wire transfers feel safe and official.
-Many immigrants default to using their bank for international transfers because they trust their bank, because it feels simpler, and because no one told them there were significantly better alternatives.
+Many of us default to using our bank for international transfers because we trust it, because it feels simpler, and because no one told us there were significantly better alternatives.
+We understand that instinct — we felt it too.

 On a $400 monthly transfer, using a bank versus a digital transfer service might cost $30 to $50 more per transfer — $360 to $600 per year in unnecessary costs.